GO-Eratosthenes/dhdt/paper/paper.md

 but other terms like shape-from-shadowing [@daum1998threed] and heliometric stereo [@abrams2012heliometric] have also been used for this methodology.
-This methodology has gotten some interest in the cryospheric research community [@rada2022high; ], though up to now it has stayed at the level of a proof of concept.
+This methodology has gotten some interest in the cryospheric research community [@rada2022high; @dematteis2022measuring], though up to now it has stayed at the level of a proof of concept.

-Here, we present a Pyhton library that includes a complete and highly automated processing pipeline.
+Here, we present a Python library that includes a complete and highly automated processing pipeline.
 The procedures of such a photohypsometic pipeline are illustrated in \autoref{fig:pipeline}.